-It's a great way for you to be directly involved in improving your experience when you need support for any SAP products.
-It allows us to see and understand where you may have issues using the SAP Support Portal or the SAP ONE Support Launchpad.
-Typically, we run a usability study remotely, with you sitting comfortably at your desk in your office and an SAP Support researcher at their office.
-You'll both join an online meeting and telephone call at a time you've mutually agreed to.
-You'll then be asked to use a certain features or areas of our website and share your screen with the researcher so they can see how you use the web site.
+It's a great way for you to be directly involved in improving your experience when you need support for SAP products.
+Usability studies allow us to see and understand where you may have challenges using the SAP Support Portal or the SAP ONE Support Launchpad.
+Typically, we run a usability study remotely, with you sitting comfortably at your desk in your office, and an SAP Support researcher at their office.
+You'll both join an online meeting and telephone call.
+You'll then be asked to use certain features or areas of our website and share your screen with the researcher so they can see how you use the web site.
 They'll ask for your feedback, too.
 Typically, the meeting will be recorded for analysis.
 This helps the researcher so they don't need to scribble notes throughout the session.
 Your participation will help us better understand your needs on the web site.

 Our team evaluates your experience when you need to get support for any SAP product.
 This primarily focuses on the SAP Support Portal and the SAP ONE Support Launchpad, though we do evaluate other applications from time to time.
 Please note we do not evaluate the SAP Community (formally, SAP Community Network).

 If you are interested in participating, please email your name, your S-User ID, your country, your time zone (if your country has multiple time zones) and general availability to firstname.lastname@example.org.

 No. Focus groups involve getting a number of people in a room to discuss and share their opinions.
 A usability study is a one-on-one online meeting with you and a researcher.
 Each participant has their own individual meeting time with the researcher.

 No travel is required.
 Usability tests are run remotely.
 You can participate from your desk, during your normal work hours, using your own computer and telephone.